Biden restores Bears Ears, other monuments cut by Trump

 In a separate action, Biden also restored protections at a marine conservation area off the New England coast that has been used for commercial fishing under an order by Trump.
 A rules change approved by Trump allowed commercial fishing at the Northeast Canyons and Seamounts National Monument in the Atlantic Ocean, a nearly 5,000-square-mile area southeast of Cape Cod.
 Trump's action was heralded by fishing groups but derided by environmentalists who pushed Biden and Interior Secretary Deb Haaland to restore protections against fishing.

-“There’s nothing like it in the world, because it’s unique biodiversity,'' Biden said of the marine monument.
-“Waters teeming with life with underwater canyons as deep as parts of the Grand Canyon.
-Underwater mountains as tall as the Appalachians.
+“There’s nothing like it in the world,'' Biden said of the marine monument, citing its “unique biodiversity'' and “waters teeming with life, with underwater canyons as deep as parts of the Grand Canyon (and) underwater mountains as tall as the Appalachians.
 Marine scientists believe that this is a key to understanding life under the sea.''

 Sen. Mitt Romney, R-Utah, said Biden had “squandered the opportunity to build consensus” and find a permanent solution for the monuments.
 “Yet again, Utah’s national monuments are being used as a political football between administrations,” Romney said.